Man Meets Dog

-Contents

-The opening chapter "How it may have started" deals with theories concerning the question where and when man first domesticated the predecessor of the modern dog.
+The opening chapter, "How it may have started", deals with theories concerning the question where and when man first domesticated the predecessor of the modern dog.
 The book has a lot of interesting anecdotes of the author's experiences with dogs, these stories are often illustrated with simple drawings.
 Lorenz usually owned several dogs and many other animals and lived with them in his house near Vienna.
 There are also many insights into the behavior of cats and birds, though the focus is on the behavior of dogs.